|Application Deadline||Decision Notification|

-What initiatives/actions you took?
+- The action: What initiatives/actions you took?
 How did you deal with the challenges?
-How did you process your thoughts and took your decisions? (approx125- 130 words)
+How did you process your thoughts and take your decisions? (approx125- 130 words)

-What did you learn about yourself?
-What lessons you learned during that leadership experience?
+- The significance: What did you learn about yourself?
+What lessons did you learn during that leadership experience?
 How these lessons (1-2 only) have helped you since then? (approx. 60-70 words)

 You may wrap up the essay with a final comment on how you are now in a position to contribute to the Emory community.